zhullyb/monyhar/monyhar/services/device/generic_sensor/windows/README.md

 used to provide data for a SensorType.
 Any SensorType not mentioned by this table are not supported on Windows.

-## 4. Windows.Devices.Sensors Chromium Sensor Backend Model on Windows
+## 4. Windows.Devices.Sensors Monyhar Sensor Backend Model on Windows

 The overall sensor backend design on Windows remains the same (as detailed in section 3).
 The classes which take a direct dependency